 If a reporting party decides to file a criminal report with the police, his/her name will not be made public – Massachusetts law requires that the identity of an individual reporting a sexual assault be kept confidential in criminal proceedings.

-Regis will accommodate reasonable changes to a reporting party’s and respondent’s academic and living situations following an alleged Title IX incident, regardless of the reporting party’s decision to report the crime to Regis College Police or other law enforcement.
-These accommodations may include, but are not limited to, a new residential housing assignment, a leave of absence or withdrawal from Regis, Regis College Police escorts, parking privileges, Regis-issued no-contact orders, and class schedule modifications.
+Regis will accommodate reasonable changes to a reporting party’s and respondent’s academic and living situations following an alleged Title IX incident, regardless of the reporting party’s decision to report the crime to the Regis College Police Department or other law enforcement.
+These accommodations may include, but are not limited to, a new residential housing assignment, a leave of absence or withdrawal from Regis, the Regis College Police Department escorts, parking privileges, Regis-issued no-contact orders, and class schedule modifications.
 Further, Regis will assist in the enforcement of any lawfully issued restraining orders or orders of protection.
 In order to provide such accommodations or assistance, Regis may need to disclose a reporting party’s or respondent’s identity to certain Regis staff.
 Such disclosure will be made on a strict need-to-know basis.

 Separate from any criminal investigation, Regis will conduct an investigation into all reported instances of sexual misconduct or gender discrimination.
 Depending on the circumstances, this may be a formal Title IX investigation where Title IX investigators interview involved parties, review relevant documentation, and prepare an investigation report together with the Title IX Coordinator.
 In a formal investigation the reporting party and the respondent will be informed of each other’s identity and will have an equal opportunity to participate.
 If Regis does not conduct a formal investigation, it will conduct a limited investigation based on available information and will not disclose the parties’ identities to one another.